Aliases for ACTN4 Gene

 GeneCards Summary for ACTN4 Gene

-ACTN4 (Actinin, Alpha 4) is a Protein Coding gene.
-Diseases associated with ACTN4 include glomerulosclerosis, focal segmental, 1 and glomerulosclerosis.
-Among its related pathways are Regulation of actin cytoskeleton and ERK Signaling.
-GO annotations related to this gene include calcium ion binding and actin binding.
-An important paralog of this gene is ACTN2.
+ACTN4 (Actinin Alpha 4) is a Protein Coding gene.
+Diseases associated with ACTN4 include glomerulosclerosis, focal segmental, 1 and familial idiopathic steroid-resistant nephrotic syndrome with focal segmental hyalinosis.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include poly(A) RNA binding and protein homodimerization activity.
+An important paralog of this gene is SYNE2.

 UniProtKB/Swiss-Prot for ACTN4 Gene